MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-log-query.md

 ```

 ## Performance records
 Records with a type of *InsightsMetrics* have performance data from the guest operating system of the virtual machine.
-These records are collected at 60 second intervals and have the properties in the following table:
+These records are collected at 60-second intervals and have the properties in the following table:

 | Property      | Description                                                                                          |
 |:--------------|:-----------------------------------------------------------------------------------------------------|